-All units have a decor matching fitted bedspread enclosed as part of the standard package.
+All units have a decor matching quilted bedspread with reverse sham, matching bed skirt and accent pillow enclosed as part of the standard package.
 The recommended cleaning instructions for this spread are DRY CLEAN ONLY.
 The materials that make up the spread may have been treated, and dry cleaning will preserve this treatment.